Grimy watches, bracelets, photos: evidence of boat migrant tragedies

 | PALERMO, Italy

-PALERMO, Italy Sandy and grimy, the watches, cell phones, family photos, $100 bills (65.36 pound), and passports from Pakistan, Syria and Sudan are the tattered possessions of migrants who died at sea.
+PALERMO, Italy Sandy and grimy, the watches, cell phones, family photos, $100 bills, and passports from Pakistan, Syria and Sudan are the tattered possessions of migrants who died at sea.

 They offer a glimpse into the lives of a few of the 3,500 people who have died this year crossing the Mediterranean, desperate to reach Europe.